Naderman, George Vincent

 1930 OR CENSUS - George Naderman, age 30, married at age 21, occupation garage mechanic, b.
 Montana, is enumerated with Evelyn, age 28, married at age 19, b.
 Oregon, along with Gerald, age 7, b.
 Oregon, and Cleonna, age 6, b.
 Oregon.

-OBITUARY: Services for George V. Naderman, 88, of Salem, who died Thursday, will begin at 1 p.m.
+Services for George V. Naderman, 88, of Salem, who died Thursday, will begin at 1 p.m.
 Monday in Howell-Edwards-Doerksen mortuary, Salem.
 Ritualistic services will be performed by Salem IOOF lodges.
 Interment will be in Cloverdale Cemetery, Turner.

 Visiting will be from noon to 8 p.m. today, from 1 to 5 p.m.
 Sunday and from 9 a.m. to 1 p.m.
 Monday in the mortuary.